bassrehab/bassrehab.github.io/_posts/2021-03-18-distributed-system-design.md

 ## The Mismatch Between Principles and Reality

-The distributed systems principles we inherited—from Amazon's Dynamo paper, Google's SRE practice, the CAP theorem discourse—were formulated to solve a specific problem: **how do you build reliable systems at scale when hardware fails unpredictably?**
+The distributed systems principles we inherited - from Amazon's Dynamo paper, Google's SRE practice, the CAP theorem discourse - were formulated to solve a specific problem: **how do you build reliable systems at scale when hardware fails unpredictably?**

 The answers were elegant: